abhinavthukral28/FurnaceSim/README.md

 The page will provide the following information:

 - If the furnace is on or off

-- Temperature outside wherever the thermostat is located (By default Ottawa)
+- Temperature outside wherever the thermostat is located (By default Ottawa).
+The thermostat queries the open weather API and if the temperature changes it updates the client.
+(For the API poll implementation refer to the WeatherService.js located in the utils folder)

 - The temperature of the building (Current temperature)

 - The set temperature of the thermostat

 The page allows only the first connected client to control the temperature.
 All the clients that connect afterwards can only monitor the system.

 The best way to see the functionality is to open 2 browser clients side by side and see the changes synchronize.
+The client UI is mobile friendly.